ChengZhenLee/Customized-Automated-Trading-CAT/README.md

 - **Signals and strategies**: Defined in `available_configs.txt` and frontend config files.
 - **API keys**: Place in `server/keys.json`.
 - **Backtest results**: Stored in `server/backtest_runs/`.
 Any results are deleted automatically after a corresponding GET request from the frontend.

+## Notes
+- Ensure Redis is running before starting the backend.
+- DO NOT commit API keys from `keys.json` and `firebaseApp.js` to version control for security reasons.